dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following responses:

--   202 HTTP status with a non-empty body.
+-   201 HTTP status with a non-empty body.
 Implying the request was processed.
     -   `response` (`blob`): A certificate (see [Certification](#certification)).

     The returned certificate includes the subtree at `/request_status/<request_id>` and `/time`.

+-   202 HTTP status with empty body.
+Implying the request was accepted by the IC for further processing.
+Users should use [`read_state`](#http-read-state) to determine the status of the call.

 -   200 HTTP status with a non-empty body.
 Implying an execution pre-processing error occurred.
 The body of the response contains more information about the IC specific error encountered.
 The body is a CBOR map with the following fields: